Kelly Kruger: Personal life

 In 2010, Kruger began dating former Days of Our Lives actor Darin Brooks.
 In February 2014, they partnered with an organization called Aid Still Required.
 On March 21, 2016, she and Brooks got married.
 In April 2019, it was announced that she and Brooks are expecting their first child.
-The couple's first child was born on September 22, 2019.
+The couple's first child, Everleigh Jolie, was born on September 22, 2019.
+In January 2022, their second daughter, Gemma, was born.